Astoria Hotel235 South Rampart

 As a young man in the late 1800s, Henry E. Braden, Sr. moved to New Orleans from the cotton fields outside Natchitoches, Louisiana.
-He opened a restaurant here called the Astoria, which he eventually expanded to include a barbershop, pool room, tavern, hotel, and the Astoria Gardens dance hall, one of the largest in the South for black audiences.
+He opened a restaurant here called the Astoria, which he eventually expanded to include a barbershop, pool room, tavern, hotel, and the Astoria Gardens dance hall, one of the largest in the South for Black audiences.
 (Successive generations of Bradens would go on to serve prominently in the civic life of New Orleans, often as the first people of color in their respective positions.)

-For decades the Astoria was a fixture of African-American society, hosting artists like Duke Ellington and Count Basie and luminaries of the black intelligentsia.
+For decades the Astoria was a fixture of African-American society, hosting artists like Duke Ellington and Count Basie and luminaries of the Black intelligentsia.
 For visitors turned away elsewhere in the Jim Crow South, the dignified service at the hotel was an oasis.

-It was popular for locals, too, who came here to eat, drink, dance.
+It was popular for locals, too, who came here to eat, drink, and dance.
 Some also came to gamble — Edwin “Beansie” Fauria, a part owner of the Astoria, was known to have a hand in such things in addition to his work managing nightclubs.

 In 1929, house bandleaders Lee Collins and David Jones called themselves the Jones & Collins Astoria Hot Eight when they cut a record at the Unione Italiana – reportedly the first racially mixed recording session in New Orleans.
 Other local favorites appearing here were Papa Celestin’s band and the Tuxedo Jazz Band.
 Blues singer Blanche Thomas made her professional debut at the Tick Tock Tavern on the building’s second floor.